 Examination papers will be released via Moodle in accordance with the published examination timetable.
-The examination timetable was published on Monday 29 March 2021.
+The examination timetable will be published before the end of March.

 Time limited examinations will be released at 10.00 BST to accommodate international students working in different time zones.

 Online examinations will be made available in a separate section on the module Moodle page entitled ‘Examination’ at the top of the page.